« BACK TO ALL

 Hine Moana represents qualities of female aspects of the sea.

-When we started planning a hui that addressed rethinking waste from a Māori perspective, we were challenged to make it authentic for our young learners.
-Working with Ngati Oneone, mana whenua to Titirangi maunga enabled the engagement of tamariki through a kaupapa Māori lens, and deepened connections to local stories and tikanga.
+When we started planning a hui that addressed rethinking waste by engaging with mātauranga Māori, we were challenged to make it authentic for our young learners.
+Working with Ngati Oneone, mana whenua to Titirangi maunga enabled an authentic experience for tamariki through a kaupapa Māori lens, and deepened connections to local stories and tikanga.

 The day that eventuated on Titirangi was place-based, linked to examples of traditional Māori living, gardening, and cooking, and created very little waste, while considering the choices we make each day.